Teams meeting recording

 - Maximum value: 99999

-- You can also set the expiration time to -1 in PowerShell so the recordings never expire.
+- -1 (PowerShell only) so the recordings never expire.

 The maximum default expiration time for A1 users is 30 days.